June 7, 2022

 Just above the table is the statement “both aquatic and terrestrial species will be exposed to contaminated surface water and sediment in the East Swamp stream, perch lake, perch creek, and Ottawa River.”

 The table lists 29 radionuclides that would be present in the treated effluent.
 These are the “maximum concentrations” that CNSC expects, and the CNSC license would approve.
-They include a large quantity of tritium and four isotopes of plutonium.
+They include a large quantity of tritium and three isotopes of plutonium.
 The maximum concentration of Pu 241 increased 50 fold between the draft EIS and final EIS.
 It would be good to know the reason for that and why the tritium more than doubled.

 Table 5.7.6-2 is excerpted from CNL’s Environmental Impact Statement pages 5-698 – 5-699